 Childhood trips to Disneyland usually bring on smiles.
 For actress Lisa Kudrow, "A day of excitement and eating would always end in a horrible headache," she says.
 Kudrow's father and siblings were also familiar with migraine pain.
 Migraine is a condition that runs in families.
-Children have a 50%-75% chance of having migraine headaches if their parents do, and a 75% chance if both parents are affected.
+Children have about a 50% chance of having migraines if one of their parents do, and a 75% chance if both parents are affected.
 Knowing your family history of migraine headaches may help your doctor know how to treat you.

 Actress Marcia Cross seemed unstoppable as perfectionist Bree Van de Kamp on the TV show Desperate Housewives.
 Off camera, she struggles with migraine headaches.
 "Having a migraine and trying to work was impossible for me," she says.
 "I became nauseous and my vision was affected."
 Cross has been a spokeswoman for a triptan migraine medicine.
 Triptans reduce migraine pain and nausea by stimulating serotonin which in turn eases inflammation and narrows blood vessels.

 In 2008, singer Janet Jackson canceled a string of concerts after suffering from vestibular migraine headaches.
 This type of migraine gives you vertigo -- a feeling like the room is spinning.
 Bright lights and loud sounds may also bother you.
-About 30% of people with migraine headaches also feel dizziness or vertigo.
+Up to 50% of people with migraine headaches also sometimes feel dizziness or vertigo.
 Vestibular migraine headaches are treated like other migraines, with medicines and by avoiding headache triggers.

 Actress and singer Kristin Chenoweth nursed a migraine after winning an Emmy in 2009.
 Then her doctor suggested Botox.
 "I haven't had a full-blown headache since," she says.
 This treatment is approved for people who have 15 or more migraine headaches a month, but it may not completely cure you.
 Studies do show that people who've had Botox treatment have up to half as many headaches.